Koenkk/zigbee2mqtt.io/docs/devices/SWV.md

 The possible values are: `normal_state`, `water_shortage`, `water_leakage`, `water_shortage & water_leakage`.

 ### Auto close when water shortage (binary)
-Automatically shut down the water valve after the water shortage exceeds 30 minutes..
+Automatically shut down the water valve after the water shortage exceeds 30 minutes.
+Requires firmware version 1.0.4 or later!.
 Value can be found in the published state on the `auto_close_when_water_shortage` property.
 To read (`/get`) the value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/get` with payload `{"auto_close_when_water_shortage": ""}`.
 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"auto_close_when_water_shortage": NEW_VALUE}`.